lsst-sqre/sqr-001/index.rst

 .. image:: _static/gitlfs.png
    :alt: GitLFS Architecture Diagram

-After installing the gitLFS client, a user who having cloned and modified now pushes their Git LFS repo is in fact generating two requests when pushing a file specified in a repo's .gitattributes as being tracked.
+After `installing <https://git-lfs.github.com>`_ the ``git lfs`` client, a user who having cloned and modified now pushes their Git LFS repo is in fact generating two requests when pushing a file specified in a repo's ``.gitattributes`` as being tracked.
 The first one goes to the GitHub server and contains a JSON packet that looks something like this:

 .. code-block:: json